yuyichao/explore/julia/new_gc/bit_swap.md

     We can keep the page in a different structure to be allocated in new page mode and avoid free list so that we don't need to write to the page.
-    As mentioned above, one thing to be careful for this case during the full sweep is that there might be left over old mark bit on the page that can confuse the next sweep (sweep1 or sweep2).
+    As mentioned above, one thing to be careful for this case during the full sweep is that there might be left over orignal mark bit on the page that can confuse the next sweep (sweep1 or sweep2).
 Therefore, we need to make sure during the next sweep we only look for the part of the page that is allocated and therefore has the GC bits fixed.